Tex Morton: Early life

-Morton was born the eldest of four to Bernard William Lane, a postal clerk and Mildred Eastgate and attended Nelson College between 1930 and 1931.
+Morton was born Robert William Lane in 1916, the eldest of four to Bernard William Lane and Mildred Eastgate.
 At age 15 he left home to launch himself into show business.
-His first attempts to run away and join the circus ended in him being found busking by police and he was promptly returned home.
+He adopted the name Morton while busking, after a police officer asked whether he was Bobby Lane, and he answered that he was Bobby Morton, taking the name from a sign seen on a garage.